There are no good infinite families of toric codes: Introduction

 That is, $M(P)$ measures the dimension of the largest unit hypercube contained in $P$.
 The expectation is that, if $M(P)$ is large, then the number of lattice points in $P$ should be large.
-In \cite[Proposition 4.2]{dolorfino2022good-families-toric} they show that, for any infinite family of toric codes $\{P_i\}_i$, if the sequence $\{M(P_i)\}_i$ is unbounded, then $d(P_i)\to 0$ as $i\to\infty$.
+In \cite[Proposition 4.2]{dolorfino2022good-families-toric} they show that, for any infinite family of toric codes $\{P_i\}_i$, if the sequence $\{M(P_i)\}_i$ is unbounded, then $\{d(P_i)\}_i$ cannot converge to a positive constant.
 In particular, this implies that if $\{M(P_i)\}_i$ is unbounded, then $\{P_i\}_i$ is \textit{not} a good family.
 Thus, to determine if there are good infinite families of toric codes, one may restrict to the case where $\{M(P_i)\}_i$ is bounded.
 In this case, Dolorfino et al. make the following conjecture, which would imply that $\{P_i\}_i$ is \textit{not} a good family in the case where $\{M(P_i)\}_i$ is bounded.

 \begin{conjecture}[{\cite[Conjecture 4.3]{dolorfino2022good-families-toric}}] If $\{P_i\}_i$ is an infinite family of toric codes such that $\{M(P_i)\}_i$ is bounded, then $R(P_i)\to 0$ as $i\to\infty$. \end{conjecture}